intel/llvm/sycl/doc/design/OptionalDeviceFeatures.md

 warnings issued by the previous execution of the pass, this run will not issue any warning diagnostics.

-For users that want the strict requirements from all aspects, the driver offers a `--strict-aspect-requirements` option which excludes no aspects in the first run of the pass and skips the second run altogether.

 ### Assumptions on other phases of clang

 The post-link tool (described below) uses the `!sycl_used_aspects` and